phpredis/phpredis/README.markdown

 ### hSetNx
 -----
-Adds a value to the hash stored at key only if this field isn't already in the hash.
+_**Description**_: Adds a value to the hash stored at key only if this field isn't already in the hash.

 ##### *Return value*
 *BOOL* `TRUE` if the field was set, `FALSE` if it was already present.